chrisbodhi/newschematic/content/blog/disassembled-go-int-cast.md

 # Dissecting an Integer Cast in Go

-In a recent issue of [Go Weekly](), there was a link to [Ben Boyter's blog post](https://boyter.org/posts/cost-of-integer-cast-in-go/) on using Go's benchmarking capabilities to determine how relatively expensive different casting functions are.
+In a recent-ish issue of [Go Weekly](https://golangweekly.com/issues/425), there was a link to [Ben Boyter's blog post](https://boyter.org/posts/cost-of-integer-cast-in-go/) on using Go's benchmarking capabilities to determine how relatively expensive different casting functions are.
 Take a look at the post.

 I was curious about how we could use Go assembly[1] to develop an intuition for how expensive these casting functions are.
-Rather than futzing with my environment to view the assembly, I went to godbolt.org, the compiler explorer, and started writing functions.
-To see the full output of my explorations, [visit this link](https://godbolt.org/z/sb1nsjeE8).
+Rather than futzing with my environment to view the assembly, I went to [godbolt.org](https://www.godbolt.org), the compiler explorer, and started writing functions.
+To see the full output of my explorations, [visit this link](https://www.godbolt.org/z/sb1nsjeE8).
 I opted to use `amd64` because the assembler is so much more readable than the `x86`.

 I started with writing an identity function that takes an `int` and returns it: